Curious about vegetarian myths and vegetarian facts? Find out the vegetarian myth that's the biggest, plus vegan facts too!

 More Common Misconceptions About Going Vegetarian

-Believe that dessert can't be healthy or that you can't get significant protein from non-meat dishes?
+Do you believe that dessert can't be healthy or that you can't get significant protein from non-meat dishes?
 As a dietitian, I love busting common nutrition myths like these ones.
-The good news?
-You don't need to suffer through a juice cleanse (or eliminate eggs or chocolate!) to feel your best.
-Ready for the whole truth?

 Think vegetarian diets are boring?
 Wonder if you'll really get enough protein without meat?
 Don't be fooled by these nutrition myths!
 Along with help from my dietitian pals, I set the record straight in this EverydayHealth.com article.